Chapter 9 : Wither

 “Who wrote your textbook?”

 I glanced down at the hardcover sitting on my desk.
 “Penelope Trimble.
 Why?”

 “Do you think this Penelope Trimble was happy?”
 He asked

-He glared at me.
+Nott raised his eyebrows derisively.
 “Alright.
 Fine.
 There’s Penelope Trimble’s contribution to society.
 A five hundred-page textbook that makes students around the world want to hang themselves by their toes.
 Boy.
-She must be ecstatic with herself.”
+She must have been ecstatic with herself.”